-- Liquidity risk is defined as the risk of loss resulting from - Increased funding costs - A lack of funding of new activities - A lack of funding to meet the Group's commitments
+- Liquidity risk is defined as the risk of loss resulting from - Increased funding costs - A lack of funding of new activities - · A lack of funding to meet the Group's commitments

 The Board of Directors has defined the Bank's liquidity limits for the daily operational level and for budgeting plans.
 The Danish FSA has designated Føroya Banki as a systematically important financial institution (SIFI).

+This file is sealed with a digital signature.
+The seal is a guarantee for the authenticity g(t):20ccument.
 With a liquidity coverage ratio (LCR) of 337.4 % at 31.
-December 2024 Føroya Banki's liquidity position remains robust.
+December 2024 Faroya Banki's liquidity position remains robust.